broguinn/file_share/README.md

 This is a simple file share service built on rails.

+You can find the [live example here on heroku](http://fileshare.herokuapp.com)

 ##Requirements

 You'll need an SMTP server and an S3 bucket to attach to paperclip.